To qualify for this Resuscitation Science Symposium award you must meet the following deadlines:

 A username and password set up through online registration at Professional Heart Daily (PHD) will be necessary to access the Application System.
 If you have not created an online profile yet, you may register a profile as you enter the Application System by clicking "Sign Up" next to the Log In button on the sign-in page.
-AHA Professional Partners who are creating an online profile for the first time should make sure to register using their AHA partner identification numbers.
+AHA Professional Members who are creating an online profile for the first time should make sure to register using their AHA member identification numbers (ID).

-An AHA Professional Partner account is required of all applicants for this award.
-If you are joining the AHA to apply, please wait on your AHA partner number to arrive from AHA Partner Services via e-mail before creating an online profile and starting your application file.
-We suggest that new partners join the AHA no later than May 30 for the partner account number to be processed and delivered in time for the application deadline.
+An AHA Professional Member account is required of all applicants for this award.
+If you are joining the AHA to apply, please wait on your AHA member ID to arrive from AHA Member Services via e-mail before creating an online profile and starting your application file.
+We suggest that new members join the AHA one week prior to the application submission deadline for the member account to be processed and delivered in time for the application deadline.
 The membership number will be required on the award application form.

 The winner will receive: